What’s the Best Way to Get Rid of Leaves On Your Lawn?

 From complimenting your front yard’s aesthetic to providing a cushioned setting for family fun and activities, your lawn has been there for you all summer long.
 Now it is your turn to be there for you lawn.
 Proper autumn lawn care is vital in maintaining a healthy and visually appealing yard year-round.
-Learn the fall watering guide fundamentals of when and how to water your grass, including tips for maintenance during this transition to winter.
+Learn the fall watering guide fundamentals of when and how to water your grass, and when to stop watering lawn, including tips for maintenance during this transition to winter.

 During the blistering summer months, lawns need adequate watering in order to maintain its lush green color and concentrated feel.
 As fall approaches, it is time to modify your watering schedule for the cooler climate proceeding.

 If you want your lawn to come back strong in the spring, don’t abruptly stop your watering habits.
 Even though you have probably started wearing close-toed shoes and jackets, wait until there are consistent freezing temperatures.
 Continue to water your lawn a few times a week as the weather slightly warms from the brisk mornings, still.
-Once this shift dissolves into permanent low temperatures, check for ground freezing to indicate lack of water need.
+Once this shift dissolves into permanent low temperatures, check for ground freezing to indicate when to stop watering the lawn. .
 Any water distributed will be blocked from reaching the grass roots due to the frigid barrier.
 In addition to the change in weather, days are shorter, offering less sunlight to grass.
 The decrease in sunshine slows down the water evaporation process, requiring much less water.

 Where you are geographically located determines the amount of organic water available to your lawn.
 Dryer environments will require continuous and manual work to water grass in fall, while wetter landscapes offer a hand at watering.
 Understanding which climate is relevant to your situation will help you to know how much you should be adding to the equation.